mantinone/random-tables/README.md

 A tool to create and roll on random tables for Tabletop RPGs

 In the future, the plan is to have a User Interface that will allow you to easily construct your own tables, but that functionality will take a while to build.
-Currently, if you wish to customize your tables, you may do so by editing the ***public/js/tableData.js*** file.
+Currently, if you wish to customize your tables, you may do so by downloading the project and editing the ***public/js/tableData.js*** file.

 ## To Run